screwdriver-cd/guide/docs/user-guide/templates.md

 To validate your template, run the `template-validate` script from the `screwdriver-template-main` npm module in your `main` job to validate your template.
 This means the build image must have NodeJS and NPM properly installed to use it.
 To publish your template, run the `template-publish` script from the same module in a separate job.

-To remove your template, run the `template-remove` script.
-You will need to provide the template name as an argument.

 By default, the file at `./sd-template.yaml` will be read.
 However, a user can specify a custom path using the env variable: `SD_TEMPLATE_PATH`.

 #### Tagging templates
 You can optionally tag a specific template version by running the `template-tag` script from the `screwdriver-template-main` npm package.
 This must be done by the same pipeline that your template is created by.
 You will need to provide arguments to the script: template name and tag.
-You can optionally specify a version; the version needs to be an exact version.
-If the version is omitted, the most recent version will be tagged.
+You can optionally specify a version; the version needs to be an exact version (see `tag` step).
+If the version is omitted, the most recent version will be tagged (see `autotag` step).

 To remove a template tag, run the `template-remove-tag` script.
 You will need to provide the template name and tag as arguments.